Netherlands - Generic Functions for data exchange Implementation Guide

 Targeted FHIR-version and profiles

-This TA assumes use of FHIR STU3 or R4 resources and is compatible with IHE mCSD directory concepts.
+This TA assumes use of FHIR R4 resources and is compatible with IHE mCSD directory concepts.
 The IHE mCSD directory defines resource types for all the relevant concepts.
-In addition, the HCIMs define profiles on most of these resources: Location, Organization, Practitioner, and PractitionerRole have HCIMs defined.
+In addition, the HCIMs define profiles on most of these resources: Location, Organization, Practitioner and PractitionerRole have HCIMs defined.
 Endpoint and HealthcareService are available in FHIR, but not as HCIM.

 Principles

-The following principles are followed in this document:
+The following principles are followed in this TA:

 • Use international standards where applicable